Ensuring Completeness of Switch Statements

 Please consult the compiler preferences regarding the individual configuration options for reporting various levels of incompleteness.
 In the sequel we discuss different design goals and policies and how they can be checked using the Eclipse Java compiler.

-On using "default:"
+On Using "default:"

 Optimally, each switch statement should have a meaningful default branch, which handles all cases that are not explicitly listed using an "always-reasonable" strategy.
 Obviously, such a strategy is difficult or even impossible to find in many cases, but if you can find a meaningful default implementation, that's certainly the best solution.